See what’s happening

-Join Mary Ridgeway, Director Emeritus of Kalmia Gardens for her presentation in Kalmia Gardens’ adult education series, Cultivating Knowledge: A Lecture Series, at the Joslin Education Center.
-Pre-registration is required and tickets may be purchased for $5 here.
+Join Katherine Schelp, Wildlife Rehabilitator, for her presentation in Kalmia Gardens’ adult education series, Cultivating Knowledge: A Lecture Series, at the Joslin Education Center.
+Pre-registration is required and $5 tickets will be on sale soon.

 The Joslin Education Center is located at 1520 W. Carolina Avenue, Hartsville, SC 29550.

-Join Laura Del Vecchio, Senior Horticulturist and Resident Beekeeper at Moore Farms Botanical Garden, for her presentation in Kalmia Gardens’ adult education series, Cultivating Knowledge: A Lecture Series, at the Joslin Education Center.
-Pre-registration is required and tickets may be purchased for $5 here.
+Join Carmen Ketron, Urban Horticulture Agent and Master Gardener Coordinator for Darlington and Florence counties at Clemson Extension, for her presentation in Kalmia Gardens’ adult education series, Cultivating Knowledge: A Lecture Series, at the Joslin Education Center.
+Pre-registration is required and $5 tickets will be on sale soon.

 The Joslin Education Center is located at 1520 W. Carolina Avenue, Hartsville, SC 29550.